shakilmith/documentaion/quarkus/quarkus-crud-applications/crud-application-that-uses-embeddable-class/index.md

 ```

 As usual, we use reactive pattern here (alternative of repository pattern), thus we have extends PanacheEntity.
 There is no need to create getter/setter as well as no-arg constructor.
-Alos, the id creation process will be handled by PanacheEntity.
+Also, the id creation process will be handled by PanacheEntity.
 But, if you want to manually create your id, not by the application please use PanacheEntityBase.

 7. Create Address.java embeddable class in com.company.entity pacakge.
 It will be used in Employee table but not an entity itself.